Erk-Vural/Erk-Vural/README.md

-# 🥳 Hello there!
-I'm Erk Vural
+#🥳 Hello there!
+I'm Erk Vural.

-I'm an Junior Software Developer who tries to find his own path. ✌️ I have experince with C#, Java, C++, C, Python and Kotlin. 🧿 I'm currently using Django for backend developing.
+I'm an senior CS student and Junior Software Engineer.
+I have experience with C, C++, C#, Java, Javascript,Python and Kotlin.
+I'm currently learning React and Redux for Front end.